 Labour market and Labour force survey (LFS) statistics

-This article presents some of the main results for 2016 of the EU Labour force survey (LFS) for the European Union (EU) as a whole, for all Member States individually, as well as for two candidate countries and three EFTA countries.
+This article presents some of the main results for 2017 of the EU Labour force survey (LFS) for the European Union (EU) as a whole, for all EU Member States individually, as well as for three EFTA countries and three candidate countries.

-This article complements the articles Employment Statistics , Employment rates and Europe 2020 national targets, Underemployment and potential additional labour force statistics, and Unemployment statistics and beyond.
+This article namely complements the articles Employment Statistics , Employment rates and Europe 2020 national targets, Underemployment and potential additional labour force statistics and Unemployment statistics and beyond.

 Labour market analysis using household information

 The most common household type in the EU-28 in 2017, seen from a labour market perspective, was the household where all adults were working (44 % of all private households) (Figure 1).
 This was followed by the household where none of the adults were working (35 %).
 In the remaining 20 % of the households, at least one adult was working and at least one adult was not working.

 Among the EU Member States, Sweden had the highest percentage of households where all adults were working (65 %), Greece the highest percentage of households where no adults were working (45 %) and Malta the highest percentage of households where at least one adult was working and at least one adult was not working (35 %).